Syrus212/Spritesheet_Rearranger/README.md

 ![Anchor model](https://github.com/Syrus212/Spritesheet_Rearranger/blob/main/Anchor%20model.png)

 Note : the sprites are order based on the upper-left hand corner of each sprite's bounding box.
 They are ordered from left to right and if two sprites have their corner on the same X coordinate from top to bottom.

+Troubleshooting : if you don't get the expected result, try adding a layer below the sprites, adding a plain background color and then erasing it before flattening the image.
+If black sprites don't seem to show up correctly, try lightening them by a small amount.
+Pitch black sprites will not work with this tool.